You may have many questions about the benefits of priming a floor. Do you really need to use a primer? Why? We answer

 Both of our flooring systems, the Single-Pack System and the Two-Pack System, have a recommended first coat.
-This is also sometimes referred to as a primer coat or floor sealer.
+This is also sometimes referred to as a primer coat, floor sealer or floor primer.

 Why do I need to apply a primer sealer first coat?

-We always recommend the use of a floor primer/sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
+We always recommend the use of a floor primer sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
 Quite often, people will think that a priming and sealing the floor is overkill and that a topcoat can be used straight onto the substrate.
 This is simply not true.
-Priming and sealing a floor surface prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.
+Priming and sealing a concrete floor prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.

-What is a “floor primer” and how does it work?
+What is a floor paint primer and how does it work?

 A primer, whether it is a single or two-pack primer, will dry with different properties to a top coat.
 A floor primer is a base coat which penetrates the surface of the substrate and acts as an anchor for the top coat.
-When priming a floor, primer dries with a microscopically undulating surface i.e. it is bumpy, and gives the floor-paint top-coat something to grip onto, creating a cross-link.
-The use of a primer ensures adhesion to the floor and a strong, long-lasting surface, when used in conjunction with a floor-paint top-coat.
+When priming a floor, the primer dries with a microscopically undulating surface i.e. it is bumpy, and gives the floor paint top-coat something to grip onto, creating a cross-link.
+The use of a primer ensures adhesion to the floor and a strong, long-lasting surface, when used in conjunction with a floor paint top-coat.

 Can I use a first coat from a different floor-paint system?

 When priming a floor, always use the correct first coat (primer) for each system.
 The single-pack flooring system is made using one type of resin and the two-pack flooring system is made using a different resin.
 The two are not compatible and will not bond.
-In other words, the if you use incompatible products, the top coat will simply sit on the surface of the first-coat (primer) leaving it prone to delamination.
+In other words, the if you use incompatible products, the top coat will simply sit on the surface of the first-coat (primer) leaving it prone to delamination or peeling.